Micro and Macro Level Graph Modeling for Graph Variational Auto-Encoders: Empirical evaluation

 \subsection{Further experiments on real-world graphs}

 We conducted further experiments on the MUTAG, PTC \cite{xu2018powerful}, and QM9 \cite{DBLP:conf/icann/SimonovskyK18} datasets to evaluate micro-macro modeling on more real world graphs.
 The detailed results are in the Appendix section \ref{sec:ExtendedExp}; we summarize them here.
 For all datasets, GraphVAE\ourModelAcronym~offers much faster generation than the auto-regressive baselines.
 On MUTAG and PTC, the improvements from micro-macro modeling are even better than those we reported on the Protein and ogbg-molbbbp datasets.
 GraphVAE\ourModelAcronym~achieves substantive improvement in generation quality over all baselines, except for BiGG on PTC, which is competitive.
 It was infeasible to train the auto-regressive methods on the QM9 datasets (except for BiGG), so we report only the comparison of GraphVAE vs. GraphVAE\ourModelAcronym.
-Micro-macro modeling brings small improvement in graph quality on QM9, which is good given GraphVAE strong performance on QM9, compared to the other datasets.
+Micro-macro modeling brings small improvement in graph quality on QM9, which is good given the strong score of GraphVAE on QM9.